Ian Ayre

-Ian Ayre is the CEO of Nashville SC of Major League Soccer and a former chief executive officer and main board director of Premier League club Liverpool.
+Ian Ayre (born 6 July 1963) is the CEO of Nashville SC of Major League Soccer and a former chief executive officer and main board director of Premier League club Liverpool.

 Career

 Leaving school at age 16, he joined the Royal Navy.
 After leaving the senior service, he then undertook various roles in business in Asia, eventually becoming chief executive of Pace Systems.

 Liverpool FC

 On 15 October 2010, NESV completed its £300m takeover of Liverpool, at which time the club's existing Managing Director Christian Purslow stepped down.
 The club's owners, Fenway Sports Group, led by John W. Henry and the chairman Tom Werner, announced Ayre as the new Managing Director on 22 March 2011.
 With the sacking of sporting director Damien Comolli in April 2012, Ayre was given more responsibility and in May 2014 was officially promoted to chief executive officer.
 In March 2016, Liverpool announced Ayre would step down as CEO at the end of May 2017, when his current contract expired.

 In November 2016, Ayre was awarded the 'fcbusiness Premier League CEO of the Year' award at the Football Business Awards 2016.